DefinitelyNotJosh/Obsidian_1/Multicollinearity.md

 1. $R^2$ statistic calculated for each predictor var with respect to other predictor vars ($R^2$ calculated for each predictor var as if the predictor var were the response var)
 2. $R^2 \geq 0.8$ generally indicates potential issues with multicollinearity, $R^2 \geq 0.9$ shows enough to cause severe problems
 #### Using [[Variance Inflation Factor]]
-- Higher VIF = greater problemO
+- Higher VIF = greater problem
 - 1 shows no multicollinearity
 - greater than 4 or 5 = multicollinearity problems
 - greater than 10 = serious issues